trubrics/trubrics-sdk/docs/feedback.md

 # Gather feedback from business users

 Trubrics feedback components help you build python applications with your favourite library (e.g. [Streamlit](https://streamlit.io/)).
-These are aimed at collecting feedback on your models from business users and translating these into validation points.
+These are aimed at collecting feedback on your models from business users, for further translation into validation points.

 As with the ModelValidator, the `DataContext` is initialised and fed into the `FeedbackCollector`:
 ```python